dgcamblor/UMIvar/Medium/A hitchhiker's guide to bioinformatics — tips.md

 - **Get up to date with the latest technologies.** Last advice.
 Bioinformatics is an ever-evolving field, and perhaps more so these days with the recent releases of AI-powered tools.
+Of course, no need to say that the purely "bio" part in bioinformatics is also constantly changing,

 Like the legendary Bruce Lee said, "Be water, my friend".
 Be flexible and prepere to adapt for the new ways of programming and doing bioinformatics that are coming (rather sooner than later).